 The Cities Project is a citywide collaboration that connects Chicago-area universities and Chicago Public Schools (CPS) in a shared effort to strengthen the learning and development of young people affected by poverty.

 The collaborative team (Northwestern, DePaul, Loyola, the University of Illinois at Chicago, and CPS) conducts research to understand how stressful life experiences affect young people and how they can learn and grow from stress.
-Research results are used to create interventions that support healing while fighting the root causes of stress and trauma for young people.
+Research results are used to create interventions that support healing while fighting the root causes of stress and trauma among young people.
+The core intervention takes the form of an after school program for middle school students, in which they learn skills and strategies for coping with stressors and build a one-on-one relationship with a mentor, all in a safe, supportive setting.

 Check out this video to learn more!